rrwen/twitter2mongodb/README.md

 It is recommended to use a `.env` file at the root of your project directory with the following contents:

-* Obtain the keys below from https://apps.twitter.com/
+* Twitter keys can be obtained from https://apps.twitter.com/
 * `TWITTER_CONSUMER_KEY`: Consumer key (API Key)
 * `TWITTER_CONSUMER_SECRET`: Consumer secret (API secret)
 * ` TWITTER_ACCESS_TOKEN_KEY`: Access token